Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 12.md

     - Blood splatters?
 - Party Investigation
     - ONLY Kaya passes (NAT 20!!!).
 She sees no signs of struggle.
 There’s no forced entry. **This means that Warden Holt knew and trusted her assailant to some degree**.
-    - Camille theorizes that Warden Holt learned something after they cast ==Enhance Ability== on her, and she invited someone to her quarters to tell them about her finding.
+    - Camille theorizes that Warden Holt learned something after they cast <span style="color:rgb(197, 124, 22)">Enhance Ability</span> on her, and she invited someone to her quarters to tell them about her finding.
 When her assailant found out, they probably killed her to keep her mouth shut.
     - Cordelia theorizes that whoever killed her is higher-up in the military
 - Vallen enters
-    - He theorizes that the person who entered cast ==Invisibility==, and entered during a period of time when Warden Holt left and re-entered the room
+    - He theorizes that the person who entered cast <span style="color:rgb(197, 124, 22)">Invisibility</span>, and entered during a period of time when Warden Holt left and re-entered the room
-- Cordelia casts ==Detect Magic==
+- Cordelia casts <span style="color:rgb(197, 124, 22)">Detect Magic</span>
     - Also rolls Perception (16)
     - She sees some residual magic. **Magical footprints** seem to have walked around the room a little before leaving through the door.
 When Cordelia opens the door to follow the footprints, they’re gone.
 - **CONCLUSIONS SO FAR:**
     - Looking for a spellcaster (there are HUNDREDS of people on the boat, and many of whom are spellcasters)
-- Camille finishes casting ==Mending== on the map
+- Camille finishes casting <span style="color:rgb(197, 124, 22)">Mending</span> on the map
     - Half of the map is missing.
 Anything containing information on the enemy sigils are ripped away
     - Cordelia concludes that everything about the enemy locations are more or less correct
     - We remember the rough placements of enemy soldiers, but nothing super accurate
 - Camille:
-    - Realizes that ==Mending== has a limited range, and offers to carry around the map and cast ==Mending== on it every so often, assuming that the assailant didn’t immediately throw away the missing pieces
+    - Realizes that <span style="color:rgb(197, 124, 22)">Mending</span> has a limited range, and offers to carry around the map and cast <span style="color:rgb(197, 124, 22)">Mending</span> on it every so often, assuming that the assailant didn’t immediately throw away the missing pieces
-    - Tells the party that they can cast ==Speak with Dead==, assuming that the body still has its head coming tomorrow morning
+    - Tells the party that they can cast <span style="color:rgb(197, 124, 22)">Speak with Dead</span>, assuming that the body still has its head coming tomorrow morning
-        - They can cast ==Tiny Hut== as a ritual spell to ensure that nobody enters the room
+        - They can cast <span style="color:rgb(197, 124, 22)">Tiny Hut</span> as a ritual spell to ensure that nobody enters the room
         - Vallen also offers to guard the body
 - Kaya starts grilling Vallen on where he was
     - He was in the kitchen, eating raw meat -- he didn’t encounter the chef though, since he was trying to be sneaky